From lively wine bars to rooftops with breathtaking canal views, here are the best must-see hidden gems in Venice.

 3. Explore the Jewish Ghetto

 The Jewish Ghetto is a vibrant Venetian sestiere full of narrow canals, local shops and cozy restaurants.
-It’s a quiet less touristy side of Venice that still boasts a lively Jewish community.
+It’s a less touristy side of Venice that still boasts a lively Jewish community.

 The Campo de Nuovo Gheto is a charming square surrounded by weathered buildings.
 And it’s a great spot to begin your tour.